jedrichards/angularjs-handbook/README.md

 #### Template expansion

-A simple use for custom directives can template expansion.
+A simple use for custom directives can be template "expansion.
 Conceptually similar to partials this sort of directive can be used to avoid repeating often used chunks of HTML.

+For example, a directive to consistently render a block of HTML related to customer details.
 Directive definition:

 ```javascript
 angular.module("app")